kylegortych/KyleGortych/README.md

 I’m Kyle, I am a Jr. Software Developer.
 - :school: Earned an associate degree in Computer Information Technology(CIT) with a focus on Software Development
-- :scroll: Working on Certificate in Python from eCornell
+- :scroll: Certificate in Python from eCornell
 - :scroll: Working on Certificate in Software Enginering Backend Development from Kenzie Academy
 - <a href="your-gmail-link?">:mailbox:</a> How to reach me